vibewell25/vibewell/docs/docs/guides/operational-guide-rate-limiting.md

 # Operational Guide: Monitoring Rate Limiting in Production

-This guide provides comprehensive instructions for monitoring and managing the rate limiting system in the Vibewell production environment.
+This guide provides comprehensive instructions for monitoring and managing the rate limiting system in the VibeWell production environment.

 ## Table of Contents